giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 The comparison supports the consistency of:

-* the YAML model definition;
+* the CSF model definition;
 * the continuous sectional-property field;
 * the stiffness degradation law;
 * the CSF-OpenSees projection;
-* The comparison supports the consistency between the sampled OpenSees model and the continuous baseline.
+* the consistency between the sampled OpenSees model and the continuous baseline.

 The final comparison is reported in: